PabloVD/HAYASHI/README.md

 * `density_profiles.ipynb`: compares the 21 cm forest outputs for different density profiles: NFW and uniform.

+* `nlcdm_example.ipynb`: compares the standard CDM 21 cm forest with different non-standard cosmologies: warm dark matter and primordial black holes.

 ## Requisites

-The code is written in Python3, and makes use of the package for cosmological computations [Colossus](https://bdiemer.bitbucket.io/colossus/), as well as several Python libraries:
+The code is written in Python3, and makes use of the package for cosmological computations [Colossus](https://bdiemer.bitbucket.io/colossus/), as well as several standard Python libraries:

 * `numpy`
 * `matplotlib`